Open-Source-Project-Collaboration/osc-bot/docs/06 - Member Interface.md

     * If an argument is provided, the command shows the users that are enrolled in a certain team, their team name and their Github usernames

+- `#!list_teams`
+    * Shows a list of teams any user can join and the required command to join the team

 - `#!help`
     * Prints a list of the available commands.